-Investments accounted for using the equity method
+19 Investments accounted for using the equity method

-The net book value of investments accounted for using the equity method comprises (financial information for 2020 represents estimations as HT d.d.
+The net book value of investments accounted for using the equity method comprises (financial information for 2021 represents estimations as HT d.d.
 Mostar did not issue its financial statements up to the date of issuing consolidated financial statements of HT Group):

 31 31

 December December

-2020 2019
+2021 2020

 HRK million HRK million

 Joint venture HT d.d.
 Mostar:

-As at 1 January 380 380
+As at 1 January 379 380

-Share of profit (1) -
+Share of profit - (1)

-Dividends paid
+Dividends paid - -

-As at 31 December 379 380
+As at 31 December 379 379

-Associate HP d.o.o.
-Mostar:

-As at 1 January - 2

-Book value disposal of associate - (2)

-As at 31 December - -

-379 380

-a) Investment in joint venture:
+Investment in joint venture: